nypesap/nypesap.github.io/docs/2020/inst/step-1.md

 ### 1. Obtain the transport files

 Release from 2020 FPS01 is paid.
 The fee includes help with installation and support/upgrades for 12 months.
-Contact Nype's representative to obtain details on payment and the zip file for `Release`.
+Contact Nype's representative to obtain details on payment, activation key and the zip file for `Release`.

 ### 2. Unzip and place files in your transport folder
 Unizp the cofile and data files, and place them in the respective folder on your application server.